-- 26 Levee evaluations along the San Joaquin River and flood bypasses are being conducted by DWR - to assist the SJRRP assess flood risks due to levee seepage and stability associated with the - release of Restoration Flows for the SJRRP.
-The evaluations were performed under DWR's - 29 SJLE Project (Section 10.1.1) and included the exploration and evaluation of existing levees - 30 within the Restoration Area that will be used to convey future Restoration Flows.
-The evaluation - 31 will allow the SJRRP to identify the maximum flow that can be conveyed on the levees without - 32 exceeding USACE criteria for levee underseepage and slope stability. - 33 In identifying the priorities of the SJLE Project, DWR classified levee segments in the - 34 Restoration Area in one of three categories representing an increasing priority for the need to - 35 complete the geotechnical evaluation and analyses.
-Details of the specific tasks, including the - 36 methodology for prioritization of the levees are summarized in Section 10.1.2 of the 2014 - 37 Report.
-Priority 1 levees are located in Reach 2A (14.9 miles), the Middle Eastside Bypass (from - 38 Sand Slough to the Eastside Bypass Control Structure) (20.6 miles), and the lowest portion of - 39 Reach 4A (4.1 miles).
-The following section summarizes the geotechnical investigations for the

-- 1 Priority 1 levees, and the subsequent flow analysis to identify the maximum allowable flow that - 2 can be conveyed on the levees in each reach.
+- 22 Levee evaluations along the San Joaquin River and flood bypasses are being conducted by DWR - to assist the SJRRP assess flood risks due to levee seepage and stability associated with the release of Restoration Flows for the SJRRP.
+The evaluations were performed under DWR's - 24 release of Restoration Flows for the SJRRP.
+The evaluations were performed under DWR s 25 SJLE Project (Section 10.1) and included the exploration and evaluation of existing levees within - 25 SJLE Project (Section 10.1) and included the exploration and evaluation of existing levees with 26 the Restoration Area that will be used to convey future Restoration Flows.
+The evaluation will - 26 the Restoration Area that will be used to convey future Restoration Flows.
+The evaluation will allow the SJRRP to identify the maximum flow that can be conveyed on the levees without - exceeding USACE criteria for levee underseepage and slope stability. - 29 In identifying the priorities of the SJLE Project, DWR classified levee segments in the - 30 Restoration Area in one of three categories representing an increasing priority for the need to - 31 complete the geotechnical evaluation and analyses.
+Details of the specific tasks, including the - 32 methodology for prioritization of the levees are summarized in Section 10.1.2 of the 2014 - 33 Report.
+Priority 1 levees are located in Reach 2A (14.9 miles), the Middle Eastside Bypass (from - 34 Sand Slough to the Eastside Bypass Control Structure) (20.6 miles), and the lowest portion of - 35 Reach 4A (4.1 miles).
+The following section summarizes the geotechnical investigations for the - 36 Priority 1 levees, and the subsequent flow analysis to identify the maximum allowable flow that - 37 can be conveyed on the levees in each reach.

-3 7.2.1 Geotechnical Investigations
+1 7.2.1 Geotechnical Investigations

-- 4 The initial phase of the SJLE Project included levee evaluations within two Priority 1 study - 5 areas-15 miles of levees in Reach 2A (Gravelly Ford Study Area) and 25 miles of levees along - 6 the lower portion of Reach 4A and the Middle Eastside Bypass (Middle Eastside Bypass Study - 7 Area).
-Figures 7-2 and 7-3 show the Gravelly Ford and Eastside Bypass Study Areas, - 8 respectively. - 9 The evaluations included reconnaissance-level geotechnical explorations, soils testing, and - 10 seepage and stability analyses at multiple water surface elevations along multiple levee - 11 segments.
-Geotechnical Conditions Reports (GCR) that includes the evaluations for both study - 12 areas can be downloaded from the DWR at the following link:
+- 2 The initial phase of the SJLE Project included levee evaluations within two Priority 1 study - areas-15 miles of levees in Reach 2A (Gravelly Ford Study Area) and 25 miles of levees along

+4 the lower portion of Reach 4A and the Middle Eastside Bypass (Middle Eastside Bypass Study

+- 5 Area).
+Figures 7-2 and 7-3 show the Gravelly Ford and Eastside Bypass Study Areas, - 6 respectively.

+7 The evaluations included reconnaissance-level geotechnical explorations, soils testing, and

+8 seepage and stability analyses at multiple water surface elevations along multiple levee https://d3.water.ca.gov/owncloud/public.php?service=files&t=d2b9d580c0e6c861c46486 bac290d452.

+9 segments.
+Geotechnical Conditions Reports (GCR) that includes the evaluations for both study

+10 areas can be downloaded from the DWR at the following link: